ashutoshmjain/gita/src/mathuraChap09.md

 </div>

 This was the first lesson of `Karm Yoga` that young `Krishna` learnt in his mother's womb.
 And, among many things, it stayed with `Satyawati` too.
-She, truly subsumed herself into a new identity.
+She, subsumed herself into a new identity.
 She didn't even feel the pain of labor.
-As `Satyawati` took him for first holy dip in `Yamuna`, the mighty river rose to touch his feet.
-It washed over `Satyawati` too, to give her the true perspective.
+As `Satyawati` took him for first dip in `Yamuna`, the mighty river rose to touch his feet.
+It washed over `Satyawati` as well, to give her the true perspective.
 Truth that the child in her hands was not hers alone.
 He must go on to strife the world off duality.
 And that she must enable him with all the right actions.
 She found her purpose.
 How could she let duality take over her mind when she was literally the mother of the one destined to define the 'righteous path'.

  `Krishna Dwaipayana` was born on full moon night of Summer.
 The day is celebrated to this date, as `Guru Poornima`.